Transitioning From the Military to College

-Of course, this is far easier said than done, but you will find very quickly that college is quite different than military service.
-You're trading the highly-regimented schedule, rigidly assigned roles, and clearly defined rules of military service for a setting in which schedules vary, roles are loosely defined, and everything is up for debate — even some of the rules.
+You will find very quickly that college is quite different from military service.
+You're trading the highly regimented schedule, rigidly assigned roles, and clearly defined rules of military service for a setting where schedules vary, roles are loosely defined, and everything is up for debate — even some of the rules.

-Your discipline gives you a distinct advantage during your college education, allowing you to manage your time, attend to your responsibilities, and adapt to challenging situations.
-But now, you can do it on your own terms.
+Your discipline gives you a distinct advantage during your college education, allowing you to manage your time, attend to your responsibilities, and adapt to challenging situations on your own terms.

 There is no one-size-fits-all solution for making the transition from military service to a college education.
 Every veteran faces a unique set of challenges, but they also bring a unique set of skills, talents, knowledge, and experience.
 Remember your strengths, then harness them for your new mission: gaining a quality education.

 GI Bill® is a registered trademark of the VA.
 More information about education benefits offered by VA is available at the official U.S. government Web site.